SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

   <img src="../images/areas/other/batsu.jpg"/>
 </div>

-Drought God (888 HP, 52 atk, 30 def) is a Beast type monster, so Beast Axe deals x1.5 damage to it.<br/>Status conditions can be inflicted, but they get cured in roughly 2\~4 turns depending on the status.<br/>Sanctuary Scroll and Knockback Staff <span class="redText">do not</span> work, but Paralysis Staff and Transient Staff <span class="blueText">do</span> work.<br/>It's immune to Dragon Grass, and projectiles burn up and get nullified unless they pierce.<br/>Water Gun Pot lowers its attack power to 1 until it uses its Charge Attack.
+Embodiment of Batsu (888 HP, 52 atk, 30 def) is a Beast type monster, so Primal Axe deals x1.5 damage.<br/>Status conditions can be inflicted, but they get cured in roughly 2\~4 turns depending on the status.<br/>Sanctuary Scroll and Knockback Staff <span class="redText">do not</span> work, Paralyzing Staff and Narrow-escape Staff <span class="blueText">do</span> work.<br/>It's immune to Dragon Grass, and projectiles burn up and get nullified unless they pierce.<br/>Water Gun Pot lowers its attack power to 1 until it uses its Charge Attack.

 Special attacks:

 - Flame Attack (2 tiles ahead)
     - Deals 20\~30 damage when you have a shield with 30 defense.
 - Charge Attack (3 tile radius)
-    - Cures bad status conditions including Attack Down status, then deals 80\~100 damage.
+    - Cures bad status conditions including Weakened status, then deals 80\~100 damage.
         - This seems to be fixed damage, since the damage is the same without a shield.
 - Sandstorm (anywhere)
     - Creates sand pillars on the field.
         - The boss can walk through these pillars while destroying them.
-- Call Monsters (anywhere)
+- Howl (anywhere)
     - Summons 3 monsters from the floor's monster table.

 Other notes: